omf2/omf2/README.md

 **This project is in early stages... more to come soon!**

+## Description

+OMF2 hosts collections of Fish shell scripts called "plugin packs".
+Plugin Packs allow you build and share groups a Fish plugins easier.
+OMF aims to make it easy to find, use, share, borrow, and adapt Fish scripts to make them your own.
+It also aims to make transitioning to Fish easier for users of other shell frameworks, like [Oh-My-Zsh][omz].

+This repo host the `omf2` utility.
+It is a small, dirty simple Fish plugin pack manager that leverages the popular [Fisher][fisher] plugin manager to support its plugin packs.

 ## Install

-First, install [Fisher][fisher].
-OMF2 uses Fisher to manage your plugin packs, so if you are already a Fisher user you'll feel right at home.
+First, follow the installation instructions to install [Fisher][fisher].
+OMF2 requires Fisher, so if you are already a Fisher user you'll feel right at home.
+If you haven't used Fisher, its job is to manage standalone Fish plugins.
+OMF2 leverages Fisher's capabilities to add support for "Plugin Packs", which are collections of nested plugins within a single repo.

-Once you have Fisher installed, you can install `omf2` and the core plugin pack with Fisher:
+Once you have Fisher installed, you can install the `omf2` utility and the core plugin pack with Fisher:

 ```console
 fisher install omf2/core-plugins-pack
 ```

-The [omf2/core-plugins-pack][core-plugins-pack] you just installed is called an OMF2 "plugin pack".
-Plugin packs will install the OMF2 utility for you.
+Installing a plugin pack like [omf2/core-plugins-pack][core-plugins-pack] will install the OMF2 utility for you.
 Alternatively, if you just want OMF2 as a standalone utility, you can simply run:

 ```console
 fisher install omf2/omf2
 ```

 OMF2 can also work with your own custom plugin packs.
-To install a different plugin pack, again use Fisher:
+To install a different plugin pack, again simply use Fisher:

 ```console
 fisher install your-name/your-omf2-plugin-pack